weiwl/timer/README.md

 Use reset() to reset the KeyTimer.
 All results and remaining processes will be cleared.

 **MarkTimer**'s timing processes will be fabricated in a tree.
-The mark can reuse because is not considered as key.
+The mark can be reused because it is not considered as a key.

     var mt = timer.newMarkTimer();